getpopper/popper/docs/sections/ci_features.md

       par2: val4
 ```

-Thus, the above results in executing this same pipeline two times,
+The above results in executing this same pipeline two times, defining
-defining environment variables `par1` and `par2`, with these 2 sets of
+environment variables `par1` and `par2`, with these 2 sets of values,
-values.
-We refer to each execution in a parametrized pipeline as a
+every time it runs.
+We refer to each execution in a parametrized
-_Job_.
-In this example we will have 2 jobs every time the pipeline
+pipeline as a _Job_.
+In this example we will have 2 jobs every time
-runs.
+the pipeline runs.

 When a parametrized pipeline is executed, a subfolder for each job is
 created.
 For example, the 2-job pipeline specified above results in